fbpx

 Amish gardening secrets

-For those looking for some sort of folksy, rustic secret to unlock the bounty of Amish gardening techniques, they will likely find themselves disappointed.
-The answers are unfortunately difficult to replicate, but can definitely be applied to a small home garden.
+Those looking for some sort of folksy, rustic secret to unlock the bounty of Amish gardening techniques will likely be disappointed.
+Unfortunately, The answers are difficult to replicate, but they can be applied to a small home garden.
 Properly cared for and tended, even a small garden plot can provide decent yields.

 • Add eggshells in the soil around vegetables at planting time to provide calcium.
 Add eggshells again on top of the soil near the stem of the plant to deter slugs – they don’t like crossing eggshells.